 After our team of specialists reviews the results of your tests and investigations, we will arrange an appointment so you can discuss your treatment options with your consultant and clinical nurse specialist.

 Your care may include one or more or a combination of treatments.
-You have all of the following treatments at Guy’s and St Thomas’ Hospitals:
+These take place at Guy’s or St Thomas’ Hospital:

 If surgery is not an option, you may be offered one of the following:

 - a combination of oesophageal stent insertion, radiotherapy and chemotherapy

 - chemotherapy and then radiotherapy